peterhinch/micropython-async/lowpower/README.md

 # 6. Note on the design

 The `rtc_time` module represents a compromise designed to minimise changes to `uasyncio`.
-The aim is to have zero effect on the performance of normal applications or code running on non-Pyboard hardware.
+The aim is to have zero effect on the performance of applications not using `rtc_time` or ones running on non-Pyboard hardware.

 An alternative approach is to modify the `PollEventLoop` `wait` method to invoke `stop` conditions when required.
 It would have the advantage of removing